kirushenski/gatsby-starter-vadyan/README.md

    gatsby new project-name https://github.com/p1t1ch/gatsby-starter-vadyan
    ```

-   🚨 Use Yarn as a package manager for Gatsby CLI because npm caused problems with this setup (with Storybook in particular)
+   _Use Yarn as a package manager for Gatsby CLI because npm caused problems with this setup (with Storybook in particular)_

    Or use Github template feature — click on the big green button atop of the page 🔝

-   _If you don't use Gatsby CLI, then you also need to install dependencies for the first time:_
+   If you don't use Gatsby CLI, then you also need to install dependencies for the first time:

    ```bash
    yarn